Asaf240796/demo-webshop-tests/README.md

 10. Verify the product name matches

 ## Post-Conditions
-* No actual data cleanup is needed (this is a public demo site).
+* No actual data cleanup is needed.

-* A future version may include test cleanup for user accounts or cart reset if needed.
+## Validation Criteria
+- After registration, the user's email appears in the top header.
+- After selecting a random product and clicking "Add to cart", it appears in the shopping cart.
+- The product name in the cart matches the selected one.

 ## Run Locally
 npm install